2010 eruptions of Mount Merapi

-In late October 2010, Mount Merapi in Central Java, Indonesia, began an increasingly violent series of eruptions that continued into November.
-Seismic activity around the volcano increased from mid-September onwards, culminating in repeated outbursts of lava and ashes.
-Large eruption columns formed, causing numerous pyroclastic flows down the heavily populated slopes of the volcano.
-Merapi's eruption was the largest since the 1870s.
+In late October 2010, Mount Merapi in border of Central Java and Special Region of Yogyakarta, Indonesia, began an increasingly violent series of eruptions that continued into November.
+Seismic activity around the volcano increased from mid-September onwards, culminating in repeated outbursts of lava and volcanic ash.
+Large eruption columns formed, causing a number of pyroclastic flows down the heavily populated slopes of the volcano.
+The 2010 eruption of Merapi was the volcano's largest since 1872.

 Over 350,000 people were evacuated from the affected area.
-Many others remained behind or returned to their homes while the eruptions were continuing.
+Multiple others remained behind or returned to their homes while the eruptions were continuing.
 353 people were killed during the eruptions, many as a result of pyroclastic flows.
 The ash plumes from the volcano also caused major disruptions to aviation across Java.

 The mountain continued to erupt until 30 November 2010.
 On 3 December 2010 the official alert status was reduced to level 3, from level 4, as the eruptive activity had subsided.

 Volcanic eruptions

 Recent background

 In late October 2010 the Volcanological Survey of Indonesia (PVMBG) reported that a pattern of increasing seismicity from Merapi had begun to emerge in early September.
 Observers at Babadan 7 km west and Kaliurang 8 km south of the mountain reported hearing an avalanche on 12 September 2010.
 On 14 September 2010 white plumes were observed rising 800 m above the crater.
 Lava dome inflation, detected since March, increased from background levels of 0.1 to 0.3 mm per day to a rate of 11 mm per day on 16 September.
 On 19 September 2010 earthquakes continued to be numerous, and the next day CVGHM raised the Alert Level to 2 (on a scale of 1–4).
 Lava from Mount Merapi began flowing down the Gendol River on 23–24 October signalling the likelihood of an imminent eruption.

 On 25 October 2010 the Indonesian government raised the alert for Mount Merapi to its highest level (4) and warned villagers in threatened areas to move to safer ground.
 People living within a 10 km zone were told to evacuate.
 The evacuation orders affected at least 19,000 people however the number that complied at the time remained unclear to authorities.
 Officials said about 500 volcanic earthquakes had been recorded on the mountain over the weekend of 23–24 October, and that the magma had risen to about a 1 km below the surface due to the seismic activity.